 Men: 90 milligrams

 Vitamin E is an antioxidant, meaning it protects cells from damage.
 This process occurs through vitamin E’s strengthening of the immune system and promotion of a healthy nerve system.
 A 2019 study in Circulation Research, the journal of the American Heart Association, found a 22% lower mortality rate among senior study participants with a sufficient vitamin E intake.

 Recommended daily vitamin E intake:

 Women and men: 15 milligrams

 Yet another vitamin that bolsters bone health, vitamin K defends against osteoporosis.
 The vitamin has also been shown to reduce the risk of coronary heart disease, due to its ability to control blood flow and protect blood vessels.
 Vitamin K helps blood clot when necessary, preventing excessive bleeding.
-The vitamin may be particularly crucial for seniors on blood thinners.

 Recommended daily vitamin K intake:

 Men: 120 micrograms